AlexanderJohnston/Interview.Rover/README.md

 3. Open Powershell or Cmd and call the program with desired arguments.
 [Tip: `CTRL+SHIFT+Mouse2` and click "Open Powershell window here"]

 Arguments:
-* No arguments will output help and usage guidelines.
+* If you pass no arguments, it will output help and usage guidelines.
 * If the first argument contains `help` or `man` then it will display help.
 [Accepts `-help :help /help` etc...]
 * If the first argument is a path to an existing plaintext file, then the program will attempt to load it and run.
 Output will be set to `${AppDomain.BaseDirectory}/output.txt`
 * If the second argument is a valid path to a non-existing file then it will be created and set as the output.